 One of the most important applications of the FEP method is the calculation of protein-ligand binding affinity, which represents how strong a ligand binds to a protein.
-In drug discovery, it is required to find a ligand that best binds to the target protein from a large number of chemical compounds.
-The difference between binding affinities of two ligands, called the relative binding affinity, can be calculated by changing one ligand into another ligand during the simulation.
+Drug discovery aims to find the optimal ligand from a large number of chemical compounds that bind on the target protein.
+The difference between binding affinities of two ligands, called the relative binding affinity, can be calculated by changing one ligand to another during the simulation.
 For example, consider the mutation from benzene to phenol (Fig. 21.2 (a)).
-Benzene and phenol correspond to states A and B, respectively.
-The atoms of benzene except for a hydrogen atom are common to both ligands, which have no need to be perturbed.
-On the other hand, the H atom of benzene and the OH atoms of phenol are different in not only their force field parameters but also their topology.
+States A and B represent benzene and phenol, respectively.
+The atoms of benzene except for a hydrogen atom are common to both ligands, which thus are unnecessary to be perturbed.
+On the other hand, the H atom of benzene and the OH atoms of phenol are different in their force field parameters and topologies.
 To minimize perturbation and treat the topological difference, topologies of two ligands are unified such that the atoms with different topologies connect with the common atoms (Fig. 21.2 (b)).
-This topology is called the dual topology, which consists of the common atoms, the atoms included in only state A (dualA in Fig. 21.2 (b)), and the atoms included in only state B (dualB in Fig. 21.2 (b)) [97][98][99].
+This topology is called the dual topology, consisting of the common atoms, those included only in state A (dualA in Fig. 21.2 (b)), and those included only in state B (dualB in Fig. 21.2 (b)) [117][118][119].
 The perturbation is applied to only the dualA and dualB parts.

 The free-energy change upon the mutation can be calculated by gradually switching the interactions of the dual-topology part from benzene to phenol (Fig. 21.2 (c)).
-At state A, only the H atom exists in the dual-topology part, while the OH atoms do not interact with the other atoms in the system.
-During the alchemical transformation, the H atom gradually disappears, whereas the OH atoms gradually appears.
-At state B, only the OH atoms exist in the dual-topology part and interact with the other atoms.
-The non-bonded potential energy is modified to connect smoothly state A to state B by introducing $\lambda{LJ}$ and $\lambda{elec}$ :
+At state A, only the H atom exists in the dual-topology part, whereas the OH atoms do not interact with the other atoms in the system.
+During the alchemical transformation, the H atom gradually disappears, while the OH atoms gradually appears.